 There have been no changes to our critical accounting policies since December 31, 2009.
-For more information on critical accounting policies, see, Note 3 - "Summary of Significant Accounting Policies and Recent Accounting Pronouncements" to the consolidated financial statements included in our 2009 Annual Report on Form 10-K. Readers are encouraged to review those disclosures in conjunction with the review of this Form 10-Q.
+For more information on critical accounting policies, see, Note 4 - "Summary of Significant Accounting Policies and Recent Accounting Pronouncements" to the consolidated financial statements included in our 2009 Annual Report on Form 10-K, as amended.
+Readers are encouraged to review those disclosures in conjunction with the review of our Quarterly Report on Form 10-Q and this Amendment No. 1.